 Medium

-• Suspicion about your sudden interest in the topic
+• Suspicion about your sudden interest

-• Fear of hearing a lecture
+• Fear of being lectured

 • Indifference or lack of concern